-What you must pay when Services that are covered for you you get these services Over-the-Counter \$0 copay for select OTC You are eligible for a \$45 allowance every three months to use products. towards the purchase of select over-the-counter (OTC) products, available through Healthy Benefits.
-Benefit allowance is available at the beginning of each quarter of the calendar year (January, April, July, and October).
+Services that are covered for you What you must pay when you get these services observation service that leads to outpatient surgery.
+Please refer to "Outpatient Hospital Services" section in this chart.
+Over-the-Counter You are eligible for a \$45 allowance every three months to use towards the purchase of select over-the-counter (OTC) products, available through Healthy Benefits.
+Benefit allowance is available at the beginning of each quarter of the calendar year (January, April, July, and October). \$0 copay for select OTC products.
 Any unused amount will not be carried over to the next quarter.
 Orders can be placed over the phone at 1-844-529-5869; TTY/TDD: 1-877-672-2688 Monday to Friday, 8am-11pm EST, or online at: HealthyBenefitsPlus.com/CloverHealthOTC.
 Orders will be shipped to your home at no charge.

-Partial hospitalization services
+Partial hospitalization services "Partial hospitalization" is a structured program of active IN NETWORK